jpverma85/db-sharding/docker-based-sharding-deployment/README.md

         **Notes**:
            SERVICE[1-9]_PARAMS is in regex form, you can specify env parameter based on your enviornment such SERVICE1_PARAMS, SERVICE2_PARAMS.
            Each SERVICE[1-9]_PARAMS must have above key value pair.

+        **Notes:**  `oracle/database-gsm:19.3.0` is the repository:tag for the GSM Docker Image.

-      COMMON_OS_PWD_FILE:       Specify the encrypted password file to be read inside container PWD.key:                  Specify password key file to decrypt the encrypted password file and read the password
+      COMMON_OS_PWD_FILE:       Specify the encrypted password file to be read inside container
+      PWD_KEY:                  Specify password key file to decrypt the encrypted password file and read the password
       OP_TYPE:                  Specify the operation type.
 For GSM it has to be set to gsm.
       DOMAIN:                   Domain of the container.
       MASTER_GSM:               Set value to "TRUE" if you want the GSM to be a master GSM.
 Otherwise, do not set it.